solana-foundation/developer-content/content/cookbook/development/using-mainnet-accounts-programs.md

   environment.
 ---

-Oftentimes, local tests rely on programs and accounts available only on mainnet.
+Oftentimes, local tests rely on programs and accounts that are not available on the local validator by default.
 The Solana CLI allows to both:

 - Download Programs and Accounts